 Nephrite jade was first imported to China about 1000 BCE from Khotan in what is now Xinjiang, then an independent kingdom 1,000 miles outside the empire’s border.

-The hardest of all stones, it lends itself well to delicate designs but took particular skill in an era before machinery.
-Jade is not carved but abraded and the expense of working it made its display a sign of wealth, first material and later spiritual.
+The hardest of all stones, it lends itself well to delicate designs but shaping it took particular skill in an era before machinery.
+Jade is not carved but abraded and the expense of working it made its display a sign of wealth: first material and later, spiritual.

 The trade route through Xinjiang can be seen as the first steps on the Silk Road that developed some five centuries later.
 China’s Yumen Pass, or Jade Gate, is where traders left the protection of the Great Wall on their way to Central Asia.